Mercedes-Benz W194

-The Mercedes-Benz W194 (also 300 SL) is an endurance racer produced by Mercedes-Benz for the 1952 Sportscar racing season, its first after World War II.
+The Mercedes-Benz W194 (also called 300 SL) is an endurance racer produced by Mercedes-Benz for the 1952 Sportscar racing season, its first after World War II.

 Powered by the 3.0 litre SOHC straight-6 M194 engine, it ran off an impressive string of victories that included 24 Hours of Le Mans, Bern-Bremgarten, the Eifelrennen at Nürburgring, and Mexico's Carrera Panamericana.

 Only ten W194s were made.
-It was succeeded by the Mercedes-Benz 300 SLR.
 This led to the iconic Mercedes 300 SL W198 Gullwing road car in 1954.
+The W194 was succeeded by the Mercedes-Benz 300 SLR in 1955.